 Do I need a car to visit the Northern Beaches?

-Which beach is best for snorkelling?
+Which Cairns Northern Beach is best for snorkelling?